brandonodouglas/Financial-App-Repo/frontend/README.md

-BudgetWithBrandon - AI budgeting tool npm run dev to start
+BudgetWithBrandon - AI budgeting tool npm run dev to start in frontend npm start in backend